LordRusk/Documents/quotes.md

 - "A major source of objection to a free economy is precisely that it … gives people what they want instead of what a particular group thinks they ought to want.
 Underlying most arguments against the free market is a lack of belief in freedom itself." - Miltion Friedman

-- "The most important single central fact about a free market is that no exchange takes place unless both parties benefit." - Miltion Friedman
+- "The most important single central fact about a free market is that no exchange takes place unless both parties benefit."
+"If an exchange between two parties is voluntary, it will not take place unless both believe they will benefit from it.
+Most economic fallacies derive from the neglect of this simple insight, from the tendency to assume that there is a fixed pie, that one party can only gain at the expense of another. - Milton Friedman

 - The only thing worse than being exploited by capitalism is not being exploited by capitalism." - Joan Violet Robinson

 - "Manufacturing and commercial monopolies owe their origin not to a tendency imminent in a capitalist economy but to governmental interventionist policy directed against free trade and laissez faire." - Ludwig Mises

-- "If an exchange between two parties is voluntary, it will not take place unless both believe they will benefit from it.
-Most economic fallacies derive from the neglect of this simple insight, from the tendency to assume that there is a fixed pie, that one party can only gain at the expense of another. - Milton Friedman"

 - "States with central-planning regimes […] do tend to consume much less energy (and much less of everything else) […] than do Americans.
 There is a word for that: poverty." - The Politically Incorrect Guide to Socialism